Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Brown's

-descent continues with this lone album from his late 70s group.
-He's
+descent continued with the lone album from his late 70s group.
+He

 made only minor changes from the Stories' format - adding some 50s